 Fiscal stability

-Private property rights in Slovakia are respected, and authorities regulate the acquisition, use, and sale of property.
-Property rights are sometimes restricted by the overriding rights of the constitutionally defined public interest, for instance, by highway construction projects, protection of cultural heritage, and environmental protection.
+Private property rights in Slovakia are respected, and authorities regulate the acquisition, use and sale of property.
+Property rights are sometimes restricted by the overriding rights of the constitutionally defined public interest, such as highway construction projects, the protection of cultural heritage and environmental protection.
 In such cases, owners receive financial compensation at market value.
-Neither the Fico/Pellegrini nor the Matovič governments passed any relevant legislation to enhance protection for private property rights.
-Slovakia’s International Property Rights Index 2020 score decreased slightly: by -0.022 points to 6.365; Slovakia still ranks fourth in the Central Eastern Europe and Central Asia region, and 39 in the world.
+Since the 2017 constitutional amendment, agricultural and forestry lands are no longer considered commodities but non-renewable natural resources protected by the state.
+However, there is no legislation regulating this measure.
+Neither the Matovič nor Heger governments passed any relevant legislation to enhance protection for private property rights.
+Moreover, political instability and weak judicial independence seem to have negative implications for resolving conflicts over property rights.
+Such cases are often tedious and sometimes result in questionable outcomes.

 Property rights

 Since the 1998 elections, the privatization of state companies in Slovakia has followed market principles.
-Private enterprise is the central pillar of the Slovak economy; most state-owned utilities and companies were privatized by 2006 and there is a considerable flow of foreign direct investments and multinational corporations into the country.
-The pandemic primarily affected small private companies, and therefore the government was not forced to take equity stakes or nationalize affected companies to prevent bankruptcy.
+Private enterprise is the central pillar of the Slovak economy; most state-owned utilities and companies were privatized by 2006, and there is a considerable flow of foreign direct investments and multinational corporations into the country.
+While the pandemic primarily affected small private companies, and therefore the government was not compelled to acquire equity stakes or nationalize affected companies to prevent bankruptcy, the energy crisis has changed the mindset of some Sme Rodina and OĽaNO representatives.
+Yet, despite the change of rhetoric, there has been no action.

 Private enterprise

-Since Slovakia joined the European Union, its social security system has covered all the standard social risks associated with a developed market economy.
-The state social support system is regulated by law and financed primarily through employee/employer contributions.
-The system guarantees basic benefits to the entire population and its institutional and organizational structure is fairly satisfactory.
-The social policy includes financial and non-financial benefits, direct and indirect payments, and tax base deductions and subsidies.
+Since joining the European Union, Slovakia has developed a comprehensive social security system that covers the most common social risks associated with a developed market economy.
+The system is built upon three main pillars: social security, state social support and social assistance.
+State social support is regulated by law and primarily financed through employee-employer contributions.
+It ensures basic benefits for the entire population and has a satisfactory institutional and organizational structure.
+Social policy in Slovakia encompasses both financial and non-financial benefits, including direct and indirect payments, as well as tax base deductions and subsidies.

 Social safety nets

-However, a structured support system intended to enable marginalized groups to overcome their initial disadvantages has been insufficient.
+Despite the implementation of the Anti-Discrimination Act, racism toward Roma people remains strong in Slovakia.
+A structured support system intended to enable marginalized groups to overcome their initial disadvantages has been insufficient.
 This problem has been greatest for the Roma community, who still struggle to access education and employment.
-The issue of special schools is a long-term weakness within Slovakia’s education system, which insufficiently addresses the special needs of Roma children.
-Slovak law prohibits discrimination and segregation in education, but many Roma children are still placed in special schools and classes for children with intellectual disabilities.
-Moreover, the European Commission has initiated proceedings against Slovakia for breaching the Racial Equality Directive.
-In October 2019, the Commission sent a reasoned opinion to Slovakia urging the country to comply with EU rules on the equal treatment of Roma schoolchildren.
+Slovakia’s education system insufficiently addresses the special needs of Roma children.
+Despite its initial promises and newly approved strategies, the OĽaNO-led government has failed to secure a sufficient number of Roma-speaking teaching assistants or provide any special Slovak language support for Roma children.
+Since 2015, the European Commission has initiated proceedings against Slovakia for breaching the Racial Equality Directive.
 The European Commission conceded that Slovakia had taken measures in recent years but argued that the measures had not been sufficient to resolve the segregation of Roma in schools.
-So far, the EC has not taken the case to the Court of Justice.
-The December 2020 report of the European Commission against Racism and Intolerance (ECRI) of the Council of Europe noted some progress, such as a significant increase in the budget of the National Center for Human Rights, the adoption of an action plan against racism, and the imposition of several penalties for hate speech on specific politicians and media.
-However, the government needs to improve the education of Roma by adequately preparing children for compulsory schools.
+So far, the European Commission has not taken the case to the Court of Justice.

 Equal opportunity